vijaysharma9/wpjmcl/readme.txt

 = 1.3.0 =
 * Improved search by including custom fields and comma separated keywords
 * Get geolocation data for resumes
-* Support for languages in the WP_LANG dir (subfolder wp-job-manager-resumes)
+* Support for languages in the WP_LANG dir (subfolder wp-job-manager-company-listings)

 = 1.2.2 =
 * Template files and functions for resume links